Line 3 (Sistema de Tren Eléctrico Urbano): Failed previous project

 In 2009, the then mayor of Tlajomulco -Enrique Alfaro Ramírez- proposed a failed project for a Line 3 of the Guadalajara light rail to the Jalisco State Congress; however it was rejected by partisan majority.
-The project would have been a completely overground line, which would run towards the south of the Guadalajara metropolitan area; starting its route at the Isla Raza station of Line 1 of the light rail running over the Miguel Topete street until its crossing with and taking over the Patria Sur Avenue, from there it would turn east to take the Luis Covarrubias street until a small fork to retake the Patria Sur Avenue, from there it would turn south taking the FF.CC.
+The project would have entailed the construction of a completely overground line, which would have run toward the south of the Guadalajara metropolitan area; starting its route at the Isla Raza station of Line 1 of SITEUR running over the Miguel Topete street until its crossing with and taking over the Patria Sur Avenue, from there it would turn east to take the Luis Covarrubias street until a small fork to retake the Patria Sur Avenue, at which point it would make a turn south taking the FF.CC.
 Guadalajara-Manzanillo tracks until the Hacienda Santa Fe colony, in the municipality of Tlajomulco.

-With this project it was intended to benefit to more than 700.000 people, as the zones where the line would be built on suffer from a strong recession in public transport matter.
-Nonetheless, the Mexican Chamber of the Building Industry has resumed the discussion of the Guadalajara suburban train project, which, if completed, would benefit Tlajomulco through a massive railway transport system of users from and to the state capital; besides the Line 4 project already contemplated by the SCT, which is expected to be built the in the next administration and that will cross the Libertad and Reforma Guadalajara sectors.
+With this project it was intended to benefit to more than 700,000 people, as the zones where the line would be built on suffer from a strong recession in public transport matters.
+Nonetheless, the Mexican Chamber of the Building Industry has resumed the discussion of the Guadalajara suburban train project, which, if completed, would benefit Tlajomulco through a massive railway transport system of users from and to the state capital; as well as the Line 4 project already contemplated by the SCT, which is expected to be built in the next administration and that will cross the Libertad and Reforma Guadalajara sectors.

-Damages in the Guadalajara historic centre
+Damage in the Guadalajara historic centre

 After the works for the underground section, La Tapatía passed below 342 houses; until February 2017 it had passed below 213, 6 of which are of relevant value.
-Only in 2.8% of such properties cracks have been found that do not depict structural damage: it comprises five houses and the Casa de los Perros, where only aesthetic cracks have been found which do not affect the structure itself.
-The TBM was already 60 metres ahead of the Metropolitan Cathedral, just below the Plaza de Armas, by which it was pointed out that the 400 years old property passed the "litmus test" despite the report of new cracks.
-"There is no affectation to be worried about, everything is inside the expected margin" – pointed out the head of SITEUR.
+Only in 2.8% of such properties have cracks been found that do not show structural damage.
+The damage affected five houses and the Casa de los Perros, where only aesthetic cracks have been found which do not affect the structure itself.
+The TBM was already 60 metres ahead of the Metropolitan Cathedral, just below the Plaza de Armas, at which time it was pointed out that the 400 years old property passed the "litmus test" despite the report of new cracks.
+"There is no affectation to be worried about, everything is inside the expected margin" – said the head of SITEUR.